ericawall/portfolio-project-1/README.md

 The site itself is laid out coherently, it allows the user to easily navigate throughout.

+#### Fixed Bug/Issue

+I had originally had a home page instead of index page, so was having trouble deploying, the readme page was showing instead of the website.
+I got help from a tutor to correct this issue.

 #### Unfixed Bugs/Issues
 I am unable to get the hero image to reduce for smaller screen sizes.